edgi-govdata-archiving/ECHO-Pipeline/data-storer-dev/README.md

 # Data Storer Development

-This directory contains scripts for storing the scraped data (e.g CSV and JSON) from ECHO into delta lake using pyspark.
+This directory contains scripts for ingesting the scraped data (e.g CSV and JSON) from the data-scraper tool into the Delta Lake docker container based on the Delta Lake Quickstart Docker using PySpark.

 ## How to Run: